 MN State Grant Eligibility

-Minnesota residents who:
+Minnesota resident students who:

-• Are graduates of a secondary school or its equivalent or are at least 17 years of age.
+- Are graduates of a secondary school or its equivalent or are at least 17 years of age.

-• Will be enrolled as undergraduates for at least three credits at one of more than 130 eligible schools in Minnesota.
+- Will be enrolled as undergraduates for at least three credits at one of more than 130 eligible schools in Minnesota.

-• Have not yet attended eight full-time semesters of postsecondary education or the equivalent.
+- Have not yet attended eight full-time semesters of postsecondary education or the equivalent.
 Students who have withdrawn for active military service or for a major medical illness while under the care of a physician after December 31, 2002 are given an extra term of eligibility.

-• Have NOT received a baccalaureate degree.
+- Have NOT received a baccalaureate degree.

 Other considerations

-• Students may receive State grants for four consecutive full-time quarters or three consecutive semesters during the course of a single fiscal year.
+- Students may receive State grants for four consecutive full-time quarters or three consecutive semesters during the course of a single fiscal year.

-• Students must reapply each year to be considered for a grant.
+- Students must reapply each year to be considered for a grant.
 A State grant can be renewed for up to six full-time semesters or nine quarters (or their equivalent).
 However, the student must make satisfactory progress and demonstrate financial need as defined in state law.

 Public Safety Officers’ Survivor Grant Eligibility